yieldthedog/yieldthedog.github.com/source/_posts/2012-03-30-dependency-management-in-ios-projects.markdown

 ### Architecture of an iOS Project

 The maintainability of an application is based on a couple of prerequisites: Separation of Concern, Testibility and Readability .. thus: easy to refactor.
-When is start working on a new application, my initial tasks after creating a new XCode project are the following:
+When I start working on a new application, my initial tasks after creating a new XCode project are the following:

 1. Deleting all the groups & folders XCode created for me
 2. Creating my own folder structure (which is basically very influenced by a RubyOnRails web application) (( screenshot !! ))